NickHodgesRB/presenter-info/README.md

 Here's what I will do when invited as a presenter at your event.

-- [x] **Deliver a fitting talk for the intended audience.** I tend to deliver a unique talk every time I can and it will be an up-to-date talk.
+- [x] **Deliver a proper talk for the intended audience.** I tend to deliver a unique talk every time I can and it will be an up-to-date talk.
 - [x] **Deliver the talk on time and sticking to the defined format and duration.** I need to know what time frame you expect and what format you want it to be in.
 I will show up at the times you need me to be there and set up on stage with enough time for AV people to wire up microphones and other equipment.
 - [x] **Be available for conference attendees.** Conferences to me are more about the people than about the content.
 Therefore I will try to be there for questions and feedback.
 - [x] **Be available for other promotional parts of the event.** I am happy to do interviews or give you feedback to use in conference wrap-ups